 How long will I have to wait for my model to be printed?

 Up to two weeks.
-Please account for the time it will take for your submission to be reviewed by staff (1 week) and placed through the print queue (1 week).
+Please account for the time it will take for your submission to be reviewed by staff and placed through the print queue.
 Once your job reaches the printer, it may take anywhere from an hour to a couple of days to print, depending on the size, percentage infill, and complexity of the design.
-Once complete, staff will remove your model from the build plate and photograph it for our records or to use on our website.
+Once complete, staff will remove your model from the build plate.
 You will receive an email once your print is ready for pickup.

 What colors of filament can I print at the Digital Union?